 Chiropractic turns off pain quickly and gets you moving properly.
 Getting to the cause of the problem means that you can really get better.
-Our aim is to get you moving and pain-free as quickly as possible in our Chester and St Asaph clinics.
+Our aim is to get you moving and pain-free as quickly as possible.

 The chiropractic degree consists of 4 years full time study.
 Many of the same subjects are covered as in a medical degree: neurology, orthopaedics, pathology, pharmacology, medical diagnosis, radiology.
 Medical doctors go on to specialise in areas such as neurology and orthopaedics and they can lose sight of the body as a whole.
 Chiropractors focus more on the structure of the body (in particular the spine) and it’s effect on health.
 Chiropractors make connections between bones, joints and muscles (orthopaedics) and nerves (neurology).
 They also take into account things such as work, posture, stress etc.

 A detailed medical history and chiropractic consultation lead to a good diagnosis and an effective treatment plan.
 Once your problem, what you want from the treatment, and any relevant medical details have been discussed, the assessment can begin.
 The consultation will remain strictly confidential.